ml6team/quick-tips/nlp/gender_debiasing_cda/README.md

-# Gender debiasing of documents using simple CDA.
+# Gender debiasing of documents using simple CDA

 ## The idea